Neurology - Appointments

 What Will Happen at an Appointment?

 The client and patient will be met by either a student, clinical technician or veterinarian who will then take the patient's history information.
 An initial review of any radiographs, bloodwork or other referral information from the primary veterinarian is also done at this time.
-It is the owner's responsibility to ensure that this information is conveyed to the Veterinary Health Complex in time for the appointment as the primary veterinarian may not be aware of the exact date of the appointment.
+It is the owner's responsibility to ensure that this information is conveyed to the Veterinary Hospital in time for the appointment as the primary veterinarian may not be aware of the exact date of the appointment.

 A physical examination will then be performed on the patient, followed by a neurologic examination.
 These may be performed initially by a student, intern or visiting resident.
 Following this, a neurology clinician (either a neurology resident or senior neurologist) will speak with the client to review the examination findings and to make recommendations on any other specific tests that are recommended to make a precise diagnosis.
 Depending upon the diagnostics needed and the treatment plan prescribed, the patient may need to be hospitalized for several days.